Website Issues

 Summary

 As of June 2008 more people use IE7 than they do IE6 (well done and thank you).
 IE7 still has problems that browsers like Firefox 2, Opera and Safari had fixed earlier.
 This is a big shame when you consider how many people work for Microsoft and create this software.
 I'm sure everyone is enjoying the fact that people are moving away from IE and making the move to Firefox.
-Any way IE7 allows for ul menus, which is great.
+IE7 allows for ul menus, which is great.
 I have had to use another css file like I did for IE6 now with IE7.
-This is to override settings of the master css file when IE7 is detected (luckily no javascript is needed).
+This is to override settings of the master css file when IE7 is detected (luckily no JavaScript is needed).
 It is done using "if IE 7" (there is also "if lt IE 6" or just "if IE").
 I wish all the browsers allowed for simple code like this.
-However if they were all compliant you would not need to.
+However if they were all compliant you would not need to provide fixes (aka workarounds).
 The final problem is that when you resize the browser larger than 924px wide the menu moves up in IE7.
 Safari, Opera and Firefox don't do this.
 I tried fixing this but ended up only allowing max width of 924px.
-This is a simple fix for a non compliant browser.
+This is a simple fix for a non-compliant browser.